 If your significant other has incredibly close relationships with their friends and family – and you’d like to involve them in the proposal in some way – read these tips!

 So, you’ve made the decision to propose to your sweetheart – what an exciting time!
-While you may be stressing out over the ring – if you plan on purchasing one – you’re likely also considering the all-important “how?” question.
-If you elect to go down the “surprise” route, as opposed to simply discussing it and becoming engaged in that way, there are plenty of options open to you.
+While you may be stressing out over the ring, you’re likely also considering the all-important “how?” question.
+If you elect to go down the “surprise” route for your proposal, as opposed to simply discussing it and becoming engaged in the way that some people are, there are plenty of options open and ideas for proposing.
 You know your sweetheart well, so hopefully, you’ll be able to make the choice between a public and private proposal with relative ease.
 Once that has been locked in, it’s time to plan the logistics.

 Choosing to make the experience something in which only the two of you share is a sweet and intimate option that will work for any couple.
-However, if your significant other has incredibly close relationships with their friends and you’d like to involve them in some way, here are a few ideas to get the ball rolling:
+However, if your significant other has incredibly close relationships with their friends and you’d like to involve them in some way.
+For ideas on how to propose with friends and family, see below:

-- Reveal them after the fact.
 This is similar to the previous option, but with no expectations of professional photos.
-We’ve often seen this implemented for those who have friends and family who live a great distance away: if you have the means to fly them out to you, offer to do so as an added surprise for your sweetie.
+We’ve often seen this implemented for those who have friends and family who live a great distance away: if you have the means to fly them out to you, offer to do so as an added surprise for your sweetie – especially if you know that's important to them.
 As before, you can have the group hide somewhere you plan to propose and then reveal them after you’ve asked that important question, or you could have the group meet somewhere else – a home, favorite restaurant, bar, etc. – at which you and your spouse-to-be can travel to after the proposal to join as a special surprise.
 What a fun, miniature engagement celebration!